 Backfill is provided via an underground hydraulic backfill plant and distribution system located on the 5-level above a majority of the workings to allow for gravity placement of thickened fill to the greatest extent possible.
 The plant will produce engineered geotechnical hydraulic fill for the mining operations and a thickened tailing byproduct to be placed in existing open stopes and select secondary stopes.
+Delineation drilling in advance of mining will be used to confirm final stope geometries and identify historically non-filled stopes which will be appropriately backfilled prior to new mining advancements.

 Contract mining is envisioned with the contractor supplying labor and equipment and Bunker Hill providing materials, supplies, engineering, geology and overall site management.
 BEV's will be used to the greatest extent possible.
 Drill and bolter jumbos will be electric/hydraulic units with either diesel or battery electric tram.
-Bunker Hill and contractor labor estimates are presented in Table 16-3 and equipment estimates in Table 16-4.
+Bunker Hill and contractor labor estimates are presented in Table 16 - 3 and equipment estimates in Table 16 - 4.